Getting Personal with Your Writing

 It’s easy to get cynical.
 We all write for process.
 And, the world is littered with agencies who perform this function for clients to the very best of their process capabilities.

 Even with the best of intentions, it happens…

 Work volumes, aspirations blunted, bottom line and time can – and do – squeeze the life out of copy and content.
 If you’re not careful it’s process that becomes the defining quality, slowly creeping up on you before dominating the agenda – just like Christmas.

-The real colour of Mulberry is always there
+The real color of Mulberry is always there

 If you haven’t been here in a while you will have noticed the new branding.
 Like everyone else it’s good to change the décor once in a while, however, Mulberry’s commitment to – Making B2B Personal – is no fresh lick of paint.

 It’s simply a reflection of our history, our innate way of doing business – just made more explicit; even perhaps to those clients who have been on the receiving end over the years but couldn’t put their finger on why they stayed.
 There is a school of thought that says when an approach is undetectable the sense of success is greater.
 But, as ever, things are not this simple.